Our Partnership Board is made up of individuals who care about the Honors College

 Honors College, Ben is committed to social progress and economic prosperity in South

 Carolina.
-To this end, he serves on the boards of the Central Carolina Community Foundation,
+To this end, he serves on the boards of the Columbia Museum of Art, the

-the South Carolina Chamber of Commerce, the South Carolina Honors College, and South
+South Carolina Chamber of Commerce, the South Carolina Honors College, and South Arts.

-Arts.
-Ben, his wife Sidney and son Fritz reside in Columbia, SC.
-Ben is a Fellow of
+Ben, his wife Sidney, son Fritz, and daughter Alice reside in Columbia, SC.
+Ben is

-the 12th class of the Liberty Fellowship and a member of the Aspen Global Leadership
+a Fellow of the 12th class of the Liberty Fellowship and a member of the Aspen Global

 Thomas J. G. Scott

-Thomas Scott lives in San Francisco, where he is Counsel for self-driving car start-up
+Thomas Scott is Senior Counsel for Cruise Automation, GM's self-driving car startup

-been a member of the SCHC Partnership Board since 2012.
+Deringer in Washington, D.C.
+Thomas has been a member of the SCHC Partnership Board

 Jacob L. Shuford